 Becoming literate in how the technical world works is equivalent to reading, writing and maths.
 We need to look at this fourth literacy as mainstream.
 If you don’t really understand how the digital world functions you’re really living in a world where you don’t have the creative and innovation skills that are going to be needed in the future economy.

 Digital Literacy (Fourth Form)

 The digital literacy course has two main objectives.
-Firstly to develop students’ knowledge, understanding, skills, and behaviours when using digital devices such as smartphones, tablets, laptops and desktop PCs and secondly, to introduce them to some key principles of computing and computer science.
+Firstly to develop pupils’ knowledge, understanding, skills, and behaviours when using digital devices such as smartphones, tablets, laptops and PCs and secondly, to introduce them to some key principles of computing and computer science in preparation for GCSE.

 - Fundamentals of computer systems

 The topic base is a broad one and by the end of the course students have a solid foundation of knowledge and are prepared for using technology in their working and personal lives and in particular continuing Computer-based studies at a higher level.